What do you need to know to succeed at project management? Everything!

 With the tasks now sequenced, the resources required for each must be estimated and assigned.
 The duration of each task is also determined at this point.
 All this will lead to a schedule by first figuring out the critical path and float for each task.
 Use a Gantt chart to place the tasks on a timeline, and then work on resource leveling to balance resource usage.

 Once the schedule is made, plan to control the schedule are necessary.
-An earned value analysis is performed regularly to make sure that the actual plan is proceeding as it had been planned.
+Earned value management is performed regularly to make sure that the actual plan is proceeding as it had been planned.

 Project Cost Management